richard-to/kingpin/README.md

 kingpin
 =======

-A barebones HTML5 History router that sort works.
+A barebones HTML5 History router that sort of works.